 Aid stations, or water drops are located every 3-4 miles apart.
 They will be stocked with the usual aid station fare... water, SWORD hydration drink (www.drinksword.com), bananas, oranges, chips, candy, energy snacks, Honey Stinger energy gel, and other items.

-Very minimal amount of cups will be available... please bring your own water/fluid containers.
+Again, a very minimal amount of cups will be available... please bring your own water/fluid containers.

 Limited amount of Soda will be on-hand, as it’s well known that too much sugar will blow up your race.